-• MagicDraw $^{\textcircled{8}}$ from No Magic is a graphical SysML modeling tool that enables the analysis and design of systems using standardized databases
+\bullet MagicDraw $^{\textcircled{\sc 8}}$ from No Magic is a graphical SysML modeling tool that enables the analysis and design systems databases

-• Cameo Simulation Toolkit[®] (CST) from No Magic is an orchestrated heterogeneous simulation environment.
-CST integrates fUML, SCXML, and the Java math engine ot provide a coordinated analysis of a SysML model.
-It enables different MBSE behavioral models such as SysML State Machines and Activity Diagrams to be executed within MagicDraw.
+• Cameo Simulation Toolkit[®] from No Magic enables different MBSE behavioral models such as SysML State Machines and Activity Diagrams to be executed within MagicDraw.

-• STK[®] from Analytical Graphics, Incorporated (AGI) is a tool that supports high fidelity simulation and visualization of spacecraft behavior including orbital dynamics and spacecraft subsystems models for power, thermal, sensors, attitude control, and telemetry.
+• STK[®] from Analytical Graphics is a tool that supports high fidelity simulation and visualization of satellite behavior including orbital dynamics and satellite subsystems models for power, thermal, sensors, attitude control, and telemetry.

-• MATLAB[®] provides powerful numerical computing for evaluating functions, executing algorithms, and plotting results.
-MATLAB can also interface with other optimization tools and solvers.
+• MATLAB[®] provides powerful numerical computing for evaluating equations, evaluating functions, executing algorithms, and plotting results.
+MATLAB can also interface with other optimization toolboxes and solvers.

-• ParaMagic[®] from InterCAX is a SysML parametric solver and integrator for MagicDraw.
-It enables the execution of SysML parametric models and performing system trade studies through all stages of system development.
-ParaMagic can execute mathematical constraint relationships or wrap externally-defined models such as MATLAB/Simulink[®], Mathematica[®], or Excel.
-ParaMagic leverages the acausal nature of SysML parametric relationships to execute models in different causalities, i.e. change inputs and outputs onthe-fly.
+• ParaMagic[®] is a SysML parametric solver and integrator for MagicDraw.
+It provides the ability to execute SysML parametric models and perform system trade studies from the earliest stages of system development.
+ParaMagic can execute constraint relationships that are math equations or wrap externally-defined models such as MATLAB/Simulink[®], Mathematica[®], and Excel.
+ParaMagic leverages the acausal nature of SysML parametric relationships to execute models in different causalities (swap inputs and outputs on-the-fly).
 It can detect and solve complex SysML block and parametric model structures, such as complex aggregates, recursion, and property and constraint redefinitions in the model hierarchy.
-Equivalent tools Melody[®], Solvea[®], and ParaSolver[®] are available for Rhapsody[®], Enterprise Architect[®], and Artisan Studio[®], respectively.
+Equivalent tools Melody[®], Solvea[®], and ParaSolver[®] are available for Rhapsody[®], Enterprise Architect[®], and Artisan Studio[®] respectively.

-• PHX ModelCenter [®] from Phoenix Integration allows users to create and execute simulation workflows by integrating various types of simulation models, including Excel spreadsheets, STK scenarios, and MATLAB scripts.
-Once a simulation workflow is created, PHX ModelCenter executes the workflow, automatically transferring data between the simulators.
-Users are able to execute multi-run studies by employing a rich set of trade study algorithms, optimization tools, and reliability analysis.
-PHX ModelCenter can also be used to execute parametric models developed in MBSE tools like MagicDraw and Rhapsody, enabling the user to evaluate performance and verify requirements throughout the design process.
+• PHX ModelCenter[®] allows users to create and execute simulation workflows by integrating various types of simulation models like Excel spreadsheets, STK scenarios, and MATLAB scripts.
+Once a simulation workflow is created, PHX ModelCenter executes the workflow, automatically transferring data from one model to the next.
+Users are able to execute multi-run studies by employing a rich set of trade study algorithms, including design of experiments, optimization, and reliability analysis.
+PHX ModelCenter can also be used to execute parametric models developed in MBSE tools like MagicDraw and Rhapsody, making it easier to evaluate performance and verify requirements throughout the design process.